Oluwatosin1620/CWW-TECH-Group-Project/README.md

 Project I was opportune to be the group lead and present using PowerPoint

 ## Project Overview
-This is an analysis and visualization of students' performance using Microsoft Excel to discover the factors affecting the performance of students aged 15-18.
-This project, my first project as a data analyst, showcases my proficiency in data visualization and presentation using MS PowerPoint, which highlights my ability to transform raw data into actionable insights.
+This data consists of 9994 rows and 21 columns.
+A superstore giant is seeking our knowledge on what works best for the business in the face of growing customer demands and cut-throat market competition.
+This is an analysis and visualization of a retail business using Microsoft Excel to discover the best approach.
+This project showcases my proficiency in using Excel for data visualization and MS PowerPoint for presentation.
+It highlights my ability to transform raw data into actionable insights.